lubuntu-team/manual/source/3/3.2/3.2.6/desktop_notifications.rst

 Version
 -------
-Lubuntu ships with version 0.14.1 of desktop notifications.
+Lubuntu ships with version 0.14.1 of Desktop Notifications.

 How to Launch
 -------------